cyfyifanchen/yifanchen.github.io/_posts/2016-04-10-what-to-expect-for-next-gen-of-macbook-pro.md

 I bought my very first Macbook Pro back in 2012 summer right after Apple announced it at WWDC.
 I was literally thinking "Shup up, and take my money" while I was watching the [trailer](https://www.youtube.com/watch?v=6kYxnMUOczg){:target="_blank"}.

-The current generation of Macbook Pro has always been rated one of the best laptops to buy through years.
-I of the best laptops to buy since the day it was announced. that year, and of course, developers love this machine.Ever since after that, I got even more excited to see what the next generation of Retina Macbook Pro is going to be like.
+The current generation of Macbook Pro has always been rated one of the best laptops to buy through the years.
+Despite the slightly high price, it is extremely popular among developers.
+It's discripted as one the best laptop to won for developers.(Mostly Unix-based OS), .net developers,  I of the best laptops to buy since the day it was announced. that year, and of course, developers love this machine.Ever since after that, I got even more excited to see what the next generation of Retina Macbook Pro is going to be like.

 #### Half of the cost with a better proformence PC?